-We currently have four south west based research projects underway in 2017, with some groundbreaking outcomes expected.
+We currently have four south west based research projects underway that started in 2017, with some groundbreaking outcomes expected this year.
+Scroll below for further details.

 Some donors ask us how a charity can make any difference in the greater scheme of cancer research.
-While millions of pounds are invested every year by the leading research institutes, we are confident we are also making our mark.
+While millions of pounds are invested every year by the leading research institutes, we are confident we are also making our mark and flying the flag for the south west.
 We have selected the neglected areas of research and these have a direct and tangible impact on cancer treatment outcomes.

 Achieved with a minimal financial investment, the nationally recognised expertise available in our region means the West Country is the perfect place for BCW to make an impact.
 Of course we will share what we know for the greater good; support us and support all.

-This is a long-term study that is being undertaken by Gary Minto, a consultant anaesthetist and BCW trustee based in Plymouth.
-He is driving a major study to identify the links between patient fitness and clinical outcomes and the work compares and combines exercise testing with CT scans of the heart in patients being assessed for major surgery.
+This is a long-term study that is being undertaken by Gary Minto, a consultant anaesthetist based at Derriford Hospital, to identify the links between patient fitness and clinical outcomes.
+The research compares and combines a simple exercise- bike test with a CT scan of the heart (eliminating other lengthy procedures) in patients being assessed for major surgery.
+Short-term results are expected in 2018 and early indications are very positive and the work has already had a direct impact on several patients.

 2) Web focused methods of coping with bowel cancer